mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > Minty CandyCane reported some weird activity on his computer after he clicked on a link in Firefox for a cookie recipe and downloaded a file.
 > What is the full-path + filename of the first malicious file downloaded by Minty?

 Let's search for "cookie* Downloads", as we expected the malicious file downloaded by Minty to be located in the Downloads folder of Minty's home directory.
-The oldest event we see is [this event](https://graylog.elfu.org/messages/graylog_0/5c8ec910-1b70-11ea-b211-0242ac120005), which confirms that Minty launched *C:\Users\minty\Downloads\cookie_recipe.exe*
+The oldest event we see is [this event](https://graylog.elfu.org/messages/graylog_0/5c8ec910-1b70-11ea-b211-0242ac120005), which confirms that Minty launched *C:\Users\minty\Downloads\cookie_recipe.exe*.s

 > The malicious file downloaded and executed by Minty gave the attacker remote access to his machine.
 What was the ip:port the malicious file connected to first?